Lost in a Health Insurance Maze of Confusion? St. Mary is here to help with free assistance on health Insurance.

 - The healthcare providers you want to be able to see

+Make sure your health insurance plan includes St. Mary – a Truven Top 100 Hospital and the most preferred health care provider in the Bucks County Region.
+With more than 700 exceptional physicians conveniently located, you can expect the health care you deserve at St. Mary.
 Make sure you understand what your monthly costs will be, what your copays will be at time of service, and whether the doctors you prefer will be on the plan.

-What Will The Plans Cover?
+What Do Health Insurance Plans Cover?

 Under the law, pre-existing conditions must now be covered with every plan.
 Coverage must include doctor visits, hospital stays, wellness care, prescriptions, emergency services and more.
 In fact, Ten Essential Health Benefits must be covered in every plan and certain Preventive Care Services will be provided at no additional costs to patients.